muarshad01/Docker_and_Kubernetes/14_A_Multi-Container_App_with_Kubernetes.md

 ***

-## 217: Reapplyig a Batch of Config Files
+## 217: Reapplying a Batch of Config Files

 ```
 $ cd complex/k8s